MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/wdsutil-add-alldriverpackages.md

 ---
-title: Using the add-AllDriverPackages subcommand
+title: wdsutil add-alldriverpackages
-description: Reference article for add-AllDriverPackages, which adds all driver packages that are stored in a folder to a server. ms.topic: reference ms.assetid: ba6641c1-d7e9-43a9-9819-702dad5484ed ms.author: lizross
+description: Reference article for wdsutil add-alldriverpackages, which adds all driver packages that are stored in a folder to a server. ms.topic: reference ms.assetid: ba6641c1-d7e9-43a9-9819-702dad5484ed ms.author: lizross